ymniquet/eQuimageLab/docs/source/dashboard.rst

 Stretches
 ^^^^^^^^^

-The option ``stretch = True`` in :py:meth:`dbrd.show() <equimagelab.jupyter.backend_dash.Dashboard.show>` and :py:meth:`dbrd.show_t() <equimagelab.jupyter.backend_dash.Dashboard.show_t>` adds a drop-down menu to the filters, which allow you to stretch the image for display (the histograms and statistics are still those of the original, unstretched image).
-You can choose between "Linear" (unstretched image) and different "med = x%" stretches (:py:func:`harmonic <equimage.image_stretch.hms>` stretch so that the median of the stretched image is x/100).
+The option ``stretch = True`` in :py:meth:`dbrd.show() <equimagelab.jupyter.backend_dash.Dashboard.show>` and :py:meth:`dbrd.show_t() <equimagelab.jupyter.backend_dash.Dashboard.show_t>` adds a drop-down menu to the filters that proposes different stretches of the image for display (the histograms and statistics are still those of the original, unstretched image).
+You can choose between "Linear" (unstretched image) and different "med = x%" stretches (:py:func:`harmonic <equimage.image_stretch.hms>` stretch such that the median of the stretched image is x/100).

 If you are pleased with the displayed image, you can permanently stretch the original image in the JupyterLab notebook using ``stretched = original.statistical_stretch(median = x/100.)``.